JiaxiangYi96/mfpml/docs/source/multi_fidelity_kriging_models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The training of Co-Kriging model consists of two stages.
 In the first stage,
-we can train a low fidelity Kriging model :attr:`~mfpml.surrogates.sf_gpr.Kriging` based on the low-fidelity samples.
+we can train a low fidelity Kriging model :attr:`~mfpml.models.GaussianProcessRegression` based on the low-fidelity samples.
 Then, combine the low-fidelity Kriging model and the high-fidelity samples, we can train a discrepancy Kriging model, and finding
 the best :math:`\boldsymbol{\rho}`.